therossee/ThesisManagement-Group09/front-end/README.md

 - Route `/view-proposal/:id`: Displays the specific proposal to view.

 ## routes
-- 'Errors.jsx' :  React component for displaying different error messages based on a provided error code.
+- `Errors.jsx` :  React component for displaying different error messages based on a provided error code.
-- 'Home.jsx' : React component for the home page.
+- `Home.jsx` : React component for the home page.
-- 'InsertProposal.jsx' : React conditional component to filter if a teacher enters InsertThesisProposal, otherwise error.
+- `InsertProposal.jsx` : React conditional component to filter if a teacher enters InsertThesisProposal, otherwise error.
-- 'Proposals.jsx' : React conditional component to filter if a teacher enters ThesisProposals, otherwise error.
+- `Proposals.jsx` : React conditional component to filter if a teacher enters ThesisProposals, otherwise error.
-- 'ViewProposal.jsx' : React component for viewThesisProposal.
+- `ViewProposal.jsx` : React component for viewThesisProposal.

 ## components
-- 'SideBar.jsx' : Definition of the Side bar.
+- `SideBar.jsx` : Definition of the Side bar.
-- 'Thesis.jsx' : Definition of the main functions of the frontend related to the Thesis as:
+- `Thesis.jsx` : Definition of the main functions of the frontend related to the Thesis as:
-      -'InsertThesisProposal': Form to insert new thesis proposal by a teacher divided in a 3 step form.
+      -`InsertThesisProposal`: Form to insert new thesis proposal by a teacher divided in a 3 step form.
-      -'InsertBody' : Body of the form with every form item.
+      -`InsertBody` : Body of the form with every form item.
-      -'ReviewProposal': Retrieves the data of the form inserted in insert body to show it in the second step of the form.
+      -`ReviewProposal`: Retrieves the data of the form inserted in insert body to show it in the second step of the form.
-      -'Done': Final bottom of the last step of the form to finish it.
+      -`Done`: Final bottom of the last step of the form to finish it.
-      -'ThesisProposals': Search and filters for search thesis proposal.
+      -`ThesisProposals`: Search and filters for search thesis proposal.
-      -'ViewThesisProposal' : Shows the selected thesis proposal.
+      -`ViewThesisProposal` : Shows the selected thesis proposal.
-- 'TopBar.jsx' : Definition for the TopBar with:
+- `TopBar.jsx` : Definition for the TopBar with:
-      -'LoginForm' : Form for the login inserted in the topbar.
+      -`LoginForm` : Form for the login inserted in the topbar.
-      -'IsLoggedInForm' : Form when the user has alredy logged in.
+      -`IsLoggedInForm` : Form when the user has alredy logged in.
 ## Main React Components
-- 'API.jsx' : Main API functions as:
+- `API.jsx` : Main API functions as:
       APIs for auth:
-      -'logIn': Authentication function for logging in.
+      -`logIn`: Authentication function for logging in.
-      -'logOut': logout Function.
+      - `logOut`: logout Function.
-      -'getUserInfo': retrieves user information.
+      - `getUserInfo`: retrieves user information.
      End APIs for auth:
-      -'getStudentThesisProposals': Gets the thesis proposals for a user.
+      - `getStudentThesisProposals`: Gets the thesis proposals for a user.
--'App.jsx' : Logic for user in the React App with authentication.
+- `App.jsx` : Logic for user in the React App with authentication.
--'main.jsx' : root render for the App -'MainLayout.jsx' : Principal structure of the app.
+- `main.jsx` : root render for the App
+- `MainLayout.jsx` : Principal structure of the app.

 ## Technology
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.